 Redondela is the next major town after O’Porrino on the Portuguese Camino de Santiago.
 With its privileged position close to the Vigo estuary, the origins of Redondela date back to the Bronze Age, as attested by the numerous remains showing the town’s link to the celtic culture.

-Redondela has played a long role in the Portuguese Camino de Santiago which was a source of many visitors since it was a town at the end of a Caminos tage.
+Redondela has played a long role in the Portuguese Camino de Santiago as a place for pilgrims to stay as the town is at the end of a Camino stage.

 So, let’s take a look at things to see and do in 24 hours in Redondela